arielsanchezmora/vDocumentation/README.md

 # Changelog

+__v2.4.0__  Rapid release by project lead Edgar Sanchez (twitter <a href="https://twitter.com/edmsanchez13/" target="_blank"> @edmsanchez13</a>) to follow up with latest VMware security releases.
+The changes are explained in more detail on his blog  <a href="https://virtualcornerstone.com/" target="_blank"> virtualcornerstone.com</a>.

+ *Additions:*

+- **Get-ESXSpeculativeExecution** cmdlet has been updated to validate the second wave of Spectre patches (VMSA-2018-0004) including a new check for newly exposed CPU instructions and the BIOS check has been updated to also look for CPU microcode updates provided by VMware in https://kb.vmware.com/s/article/52085.
+- **Get-ESXSpeculativeExecution** will now also report on VM Hypervisor-Assisted Guest Mitigations if **-ReportOnVMs** is manually specified (this is easier for generating large reports).
+Due to this report only being valid after Guest OS mitigations and VMHardware has been updated, we felt adding it as an extra option was more appropriate instead of a standalone function.

+- In a first for vDocumentation, we've added a cmdlet which does not generate a report by itself, but is useful for checking VM compliance interactively in Powershell.
+You can now pipe a VM Object (not the VM name) to **Get-VMSpeculativeExecution** to get report on VM compliance.
+This can be piped into a report, or you can use the -ReportOnVMs switch for Get-ESXSpeculativeExecution For example:
+'Get-VM "testvm" |  Get-VMSpeculativeExecution'

+ *Bug Fixes:* none

 __v2.3.0__ Very meaty update, with a new cmdlet aimed at verifying the first wave of vSphere mitigations against Meltdown and Spectre (VMSA-2018-0002 and manufacturer-issued BIOS updates) developed by project lead Edgar Sanchez (twitter <a href="https://twitter.com/edmsanchez13/" target="_blank"> @edmsanchez13</a>).
 A much better overview of the new function can be found on his blog  <a href="https://virtualcornerstone.com/2018/01/08/validating-compliance-of-vmsa-2018-0002-and-bios-update/" target="_blank"> virtualcornerstone.com</a>.

  *Additions:*